LuciMacedo/LuciWebPage/README.md

 ## Overview
- Static web page for my portfolio
+ Static web page for my portfolio.

 ### The challenge